witherings/PocePao/replit.md

   - Added admin user creation script
   - Configured .gitignore for production
   - Added bcryptjs dependency for password hashing
-  - Ready for deployment on Render.com or similar platforms

 ## Notes
-- The application uses PostgreSQL via Neon serverless
+- The application uses standard PostgreSQL with node-postgres driver
+- SSL/TLS automatically enabled for managed databases (Render, Railway, etc.)
+- Local development (localhost) runs without SSL for simplicity
 - All static assets and images are served from the Express server
 - The Vite dev server is configured in middleware mode with HMR support
 - Database migrations are managed via Drizzle ORM (`npm run db:push`)
-- Admin users must be created via CLI script after first deployment
+- Seeding and admin creation are idempotent and run on every deployment via chained Start Command